HasanMansoor89/GenAi_DSS/README.md

 - **Character Memory**: Individual character memory is missing.
 - **Reasoning**: Participants can explore methods to enhance prompts so agents better reason through their decisions.

-You are expected to extend this codebase to include these features or other novel features.
+You are expected to extend this codebase to include these features and other novel features.